demaford/OfficeDocs-MicrosoftSearch/MicrosoftSearch/Dropbox-connector.md

 You can configure full and incremental crawls based on the scheduling options present here.
 By default, incremental crawl is set for every 4 hours, and full crawl is set for every day.
 If needed, you can adjust these schedules to fit your data refresh needs.

 ## Troubleshooting
 ### 1. Required permission scopes are missing.
-Please ensure the necessary scopes are selected in the Dropbox App.
+Ensure the necessary scopes are selected in the Dropbox App.
-Lack of the required permission scopes, please make sure you have selected all the scopes in Dropbox app console:
+Lack of the required permission scopes, make sure you selected all the scopes in Dropbox app console:

 #### Individual Scopes:
 `files.metadata.read`